karlmdavis/rps-tourney/dev/README-PRODUCTION.md

 ## Apache HTTPD Deployment

 As mentioned above, the Java applications on `eddings` are only directly accessible via `localhost`.
-The Apache HTTPD server running on `eddings` is used to proxy in traffic to these applications.
+The Apache HTTPD server running on `eddings` is used to proxy in traffic to these applications from [rpstourney.com](https://rpstourney.com).

 The following `/etc/apache2/sites-available/rpstourney-com.conf` virtual host configuration file is used for the application: